Freddsle/fedRBE/docs/reproduce.md

 5. `evaluation/evaluation_ccRCC.ipynb`
 6. `evaluation/evaluation_quartet_multiomics.ipynb`

-These notebooks expect the corrected data from Steps 1 and 2. `evaluation_simulated_30runs.ipynb` requires the full generated simulated `after/runs/` files.
+These notebooks expect the corrected data from Steps 1 and 2. `evaluation_simulated_30runs.ipynb` can use the committed precomputed 30-run LMPV summary cache for the final variance-partitioning plots; full recalculation still requires the generated simulated `before/intermediate/` and `after/runs/` files.
 Figures are written under `evaluation/plots/` and related evaluation output folders.

 ### 5. Reproduce the classification analysis comparing fedRBE-corrected to uncorrected data
 First run the classification experiments.
 This can take several hours; the repository already contains the generated results.